mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     you@yourcomputer:~/kritadev> cd build

 Krita uses cmake (https://cmake.org) to define how Krita is built on various platforms.
 You first need to run cmake to generate the build system, in the :file:`kritadevs/build` directory, then run make to make Krita, then run make install to install krita.

 .. code::

-    you@yourcomputer:~/kritadev/build>cmake ../krita -DCMAKE_INSTALL_PREFIX=/path/to/kritadev/install  -DCMAKE_BUILD_TYPE=RelWithDebInfo
+    you@yourcomputer:~/kritadev/build>cmake ../krita \
+            -DCMAKE_INSTALL_PREFIX=$HOME/kritadev/install  \
+            -DCMAKE_BUILD_TYPE=Debug \
+            -DKRITA_DEVS=ON

 .. image:: /images/untranslatable/cat_guide/Krita-building_for-cats_003-get-libs_001_by-deevad.jpg